trevorkirpaul/clothing-store-ecommerce/README.md

 I just need to add the feature to complete and submit an order and I also want to set up the backend to send a confirmation email on orders (as well as sign ups).

 Order history is another feature but that will be pretty simple.

+### Quick update:

+I just circumvented using the redundant second layer of `Product` and directly saved the price and quantity on the the `CartItem` model iteself.
+I'm no longer having any issues and I now feel like it's correclty solved.

+I still can't get the array method `reduce()` to work but the forEach loop works.